Friday, February 8, 2013

 Dump the crumbled dough into your prepared pan and press it out to the corners and edges as evenly as possible.

-Spread 1 Cup of Raspberry Jam onto the dough and set aside.
+Spread the Raspberry Jam onto the dough and set aside.

 Bake for 25 to 30 minutes (depending on your oven) until the top is golden brown.
 Check it at 20 to 25 minutes just to be sure it doesn't burn.
 Prepare the raspberry glaze and chocolate drizzle while the bars are baking.
 (Photo instructions after this set of photos)